hug-sch/vse-docs/setup/organize/strip-types/image.rst

 When this image sequence is added to the timeline, the resulting strip is treated as one movie.
 In the :ref:`Source panel <image-source-panel>` of the sidebar you can retrieve the individual image names.

 Sometimes, you don't have all of the image files available at the time you want to create the Image Sequence.
 You can then enable the Use placeholders checkbox when adding the image strip.
 This will create the image strip with empty -but named- frames for the missing images.
 Suppose 0002.png is missing in the previous example.
 Creating the Image Sequence - with Use Placeholders checked - will create a strip of three frames.
-The second frame appears as black but is named as 0002.png.
+The second frame appears as black but is named 0002.png.
 Later on, you can add this file to the folder with the others.
 This method will only work with correctly numbered sequences.
 Our previous example with *a.png*, *b.png*, *c.png* will not succeed.

 .. admonition:: Panels documented elsewhere!

    The following panels are identical to those from the Movie strip: :ref:`Compositing <compositing-panel>`, :ref:`Transform <transform-panel>`, :ref:`Crop <crop-panel>`, :ref:`Video <video-panel>`, :ref:`Color <color-panel>`, :ref:`Time <time-panel>`, :ref:`Source <source-panel>`  and :ref:`Custom <custom-panel>`.

-Only in the Source panel there are minor changes.
+Only in the Source panel, there are minor changes.

 .. _image-source-panel:
 .. admonition:: Source Panel